 - Toss in brownie chunks or semi-sweet chocolate chips for extra indulgence.

-- Add 1/2 teaspoon ground cinnamon and a few pinches of mild chili powder along with the cocoa powder to the heavy cream for a Mexican twist!
+- Add 1/2 teaspoon ground cinnamon and a pinch or two of chili powder along with the cocoa powder for a Mexican twist!

 - 3/4 cup quality cocoa powder

 - 2 cups heavy cream, very cold

 - In a large bowl, combine condensed milk and sifted cocoa powder.
 Stir together until cocoa powder is well dispersed and there are no lumps.